gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

  - [french](https://gildas-lormeau.github.io/Polyglot-HTML-ZIP-PNG/fr-FR/)
  - english (TODO)

 Here is the resulting file: [demo.png.zip.html](https://github.com/gildas-lormeau/Polyglot-HTML-ZIP-PNG/raw/main/demo.png.zip.html).
 This file is compatible with HTML (in Standards Mode), PNG, and ZIP.
-The image displayed at the center of the HTML page is the page itself but interpeted as PNG.
+The image displayed at the center of the HTML page is the page itself but interpreted as a PNG file.

 # Installation